Is Lord Hanuman an incarnation of Shiva?

 Hanuman was a mischievous child.
 Hanuman once attacked the sun because he thought it was a piece of fruit, and this occurred shortly after he was born.
 Hanuman did not give up once the sun ran away; rather, he continued to follow it.
 Hanuman started out as a cheeky young monkey, but as he grew up, he proved to be a man of great valor and devotion.

 Sugriva was the brother of Vali, the monarch of Kishkindha, the kingdom of the monkeys.
 Hanuman's closest comrade, Sugriva.
 After a misunderstanding in the kingdom of Kishkindha, Vali sentenced Sugriva to life in exile.
-During his time in exile, Sugriva had no one but Hanuman who was his company.
+During his time in exile, Sugriva had no one but Hanuman, who was his company.
 Hanuman was equally as devoted to Rama as he was to Sugriva, if not more so.

 Rama met Hanuman while on his search for Sita, and the two of them became fast friends immediately after the meeting.
 It was anticipated that they would get along very well from the beginning due to the fact that the event had been carefully planned by more powerful gods.
 Hanuman was given the responsibility of locating Sita and telling her that Rama was on his way to get her.

-During the conflict with Ravana, Rama's army sustained significantly injured soldiers (Rama's brother Laxman was one of them) including a few casualties, and suffered serious losses as a result.
+During the conflict with Ravana, Rama's army sustained significantly injured soldiers (Rama's brother Laxman was one of them), including a few casualties, and suffered serious losses as a result.
 After witnessing the devastation, Hanuman set forth in quest of the "Sanjeevani Booti," a plant with a reputation for resurrecting life.
 This plant was rumored to have been concealed on a lonely mountain in the Dronagiri region of Uttarakhand's Himalayas.

-After realizing that there would not be enough time to harvest the herbs when he got at Rama and his men, he lifted the entire mountain and brought it back to them.
+After realizing that there would not be enough time to harvest the herbs when he got to Rama and his men, he lifted the entire mountain and brought it back to them.
 He did this out of love and duty.
-If Shiva hadn't taken on the persona of Hanuman, Rama would have not been able to save Sita in time.
+If Shiva hadn't taken on the persona of Hanuman, Rama would not have been able to save Sita in time.
 Even though the battle would have been considerably more difficult for Rama if Hanuman hadn't been by his side, surely he would have been successful in defeating Ravana.

 If Hanuman had not been there, the entire plot of the Ramayana would have been different.
 Rama would have spent too much time trying to find Sita, and he would not have been able to return in time to stop Bharata from killing himself.